WSA93/E-commerceWebsite/README.md

 Main website or the user panel is for the users where a customer can browse for products, add products to the cart, make account or login in an existing account and finaly make a purchase.

-User can also search for products by uploading picture of a product.
+User can also search for products by uploading picture of a product and those products will be displayed which belong to the product category contained in the picture.